 If writing your own limericks or haikus are more your style, purchase these handmade cards from CraftBoat in India or Umoja Group in Malawi.
 CraftBoat cards are beautifully crafted from cotton scraps recycled from the fashion industry.
 Umoja Group uses recycled paper and textiles for their cards.

 Flowers are wasteful, chocolate and eating out can wreck your diet, and holiday cards are made of trees.
-Or, maybe this is the fourth or fifth holiday you’re celebrating together and you have run out of ideas for what to get your sweetheart.
-If you want to change it up, read on.
+Or, maybe you’ve celebrated many holidays together and you have run out of ideas for what to get your sweetheart.

 Need a last minute Valentine’s Day gift?

 For the perfect last minute gift, sign up your significant other to receive the GlobeIn Artisan Box.
-Every month, they’ll receive amazing, hand-made fair trade products that will let them know you’ve been thinking of beyond just one day of the year.
-Plus, they won’t even think that you forgot when they receive something thoughtful each month in the mail.
+Every month, they’ll receive amazing, hand-made fair trade products that will remind them of your love.

 Every month, the GlobeIn Artisan Box delivers a fresh collection of useful and enthralling items from around the world.
 As an Artisan Box Subscriber, you learn about the products and the people who made them while discovering simpler ways to live a more fulfilled lifestyle.
 By subscribing to the GlobeIn Artisan Box, you can feel good about the products you use, the people you support and how your choices contribute to a better world.

 Post by Barbara Lee.
 Barbara is a world traveler who is passionate about sustainable food systems, responsible consumerism, and holistic living.
 Her professional background and interests include writing, cooking, non-profit work, and eco-conservation.